 Born in what is now Geneva, Switzerland, on Jan.
-29, 1761, Albert Gallatin emigrated to America in 1780 and eventually became a legislator, Secretary of the Treasury and U.S. ambassador.
+29, 1761, Albert Gallatin emigrated to America in 1780 and eventually became a legislator, Secretary of the Treasury, and U.S. ambassador.

 Gallatin lived in Boston, Mass., and served in the Army during the Revolutionary War.
 He taught French at Harvard University before moving to Pennsylvania, where he was elected to the U.S. Senate in 1793.
 But when questions arose over his meeting the citizenship requirements, the election results were nullified by the Senate.

-He was elected to Congress in 1795, and chosen by President Thomas Jefferson to serve as Secretary of the Treasury in 1801, a post he held for nearly 13 years, longer than any other Treasury secretary.
+He was elected to Congress in 1795, and chosen by President Thomas Jefferson to serve as Secretary of the Treasury in 1801, a post he held for almost 13 years, longer than any other Treasury secretary.
 He was instrumental in arranging the funding for the 1803 Louisiana Purchase.